boylea/2015-02-09-wsuv/bash_profile.md

 `alias fn='find . -iname'`

+which we can then run on the command line using the shortcut, e.g.:

+`$ fn "mouse*.raw"`

+which would search the file system, starting in the current folder for all files that begin with "mouse" and have a ".raw" extention

 we can also re-assign commands so that they have certain options by default

 `alias ls='ls --color'`